Open Now — 24/7 Plumbing

 • The clog persists after repeated attempts to unclog it with a plunger and other DIY methods, such as a drain snake or baking soda and vinegar.

-• There is water backing up into other fixtures when you use sinks, showers, or toilets, indicating a blockage in the main sewer line.
+• Water backs up into other fixtures when sinks, showers, or toilets are used, indicating a blockage in the main sewer line.

-• You notice bad odours coming from the drain, which can signify a deeper blockage that needs professional intervention.
+• You notice foul odours from the drain, which can signify a deeper blockage that needs professional intervention.

 • There are signs of water damage, such as leaks in the ceiling or walls, which could indicate a broken pipe.